 Heather moorland is rare on a worldwide scale – there is probably less heather moorland in the world than tropical rainforest.
-Around 70 percent of the world's heather moorland is in the UK and the largest continuous expanse of moorland in England and Wales is here in the North York Moors – a sheep could wander from Egton to Bilsdale without leaving the moor.
+One of the largest continuous expanses of upland heather moorland in England and Wales is here in the North York Moors – a sheep could wander from Egton to Bilsdale without leaving it.
 Moorland covers a third of the North York Moors National Park and most of the higher ground is covered in heather.

 Although it often looks wild and empty, our heather moorland is not a natural environment.
-The stone crosses and boundary markers remind us of man’s influence on the land, while most of the moors are carefully managed by farmers and landowners so that they can make a living from sheep farming and grouse shooting.
+The stone crosses and boundary markers remind us of man’s influence on the land, while most of the moorland is carefully managed by farmers and landowners so that they can make a living from sheep farming and grouse shooting.

-Some areas are managed specifically for landscape and wildlife, such as Levisham Estate, which is owned by the National Park Authority, and Fylingdales Moor, which is managed by the Hawk & Owl Trust on behalf of the Strickland Estate.
-If the moors were not grazed or managed, trees would appear and much of the moorland would slowly turn into woodland.
+Some areas are managed specifically for landscape and wildlife, such as Levisham Estate, which is owned by the National Park Authority, and Fylingdales Moor, part of the Strickland Estate.
+If the moorland was not grazed or managed, trees would appear and much of the moorland would slowly turn into woodland.

 This special habitat, and the plants and animals it supports, is nationally and internationally important.
 An area of 44,000 hectares of moorland has been designated a Site of Special Scientific Interest for its heathland habitat and breeding birds.
 It’s also a Special Area of Conservation (an important plant habitat within Europe) and a Special Protection Area (important within Europe for breeding birds).

 The area has also been included in the European Natura 2000 series of sites, confirming it as an internationally important site for merlin, golden plover, heathland and bog.